 At the nominating convention of the party in power, a party whose leader had 8 years – two full terms – in office that they presumably would be celebrating if they thought they had a reason, they’ve shuttled the Emperor off to one side.
 He wasn’t even allowed to attend in person – the ultimate insult – instead, making an appearance via satellite on closed circuit tv.
 Adding insult to injury, they then gave the major speaking slot to John McCain’s real running mate (and potentially co-president a la Bush/Cheney), Joe Lieberman.
 Lieberman.
 An ex-Democrat so far to the right that even Harry Reid has given him up for lost.

-war in Iraq despite risks to his campaign for the ., relegated to a minor role at the , praised as “ready to lead this nation,” a courageous candidate who supported the
+President Bush, relegated to a minor role at the Republican National Convention, praised John McCain Tuesday night as “ready to lead this nation,” a courageous candidate who supported the war in Iraq despite risks to his campaign for the White House.

 I’m sorry, what??!!
 McC is courageous because he followed the pack?
 Did what he was told?
 Licked the Emperor’s boots?
 This is what passes for courage in the Republican party?